A boy, a girl, and a slingshot…

 (100,570 Words.)
 Book One Ebook ISBN 978-1-7348274-2-2 Reflowable EPUB – (not Kindle compatible, but apps, like Adobe Digital Editions, are free and available for both Apple and Android mobile devices.
 I use ADE for proofing my completed e-book files.)
 All sales of digital content are final.
 Please read the Returns & Refunds, and Privacy, Terms & Conditions pages prior to making a purchase on this site.
 By making a purchase, you agree to be bound by these terms.

 What could be worse than discovering your soul-mate during an identity crisis?

-Viscount Edward Harrington feels as if his soul has been electrified by desire, but the timing is not ideal.
-Clandestinely serving king and country in the midst of a war, he is not free to court his one true love; until another family tragedy brings him home for good.
-One would think having your future lover under the same roof provided a distinct advantage, only Edward finds himself constrained by the distasteful actions of the man who came before him.
-(91,590 Words) Book Two ISBN 978-1-7348274-3-9 All sales are final
+Viscount Edward Harrington felt as if his soul had been electrified by desire, but the timing was not ideal.
+Clandestinely serving king and country in the midst of a war, he was not free to pursue his one true love; until another family tragedy brought him home for good.
+Having one’s destined mate under the same roof should provide a distinct advantage.
+Only Percy’s previous experience, with the Marquess of Ellsworth, complicated Edward’s courtship.

 In addition to being a wife and mother of two grown daughters, I have a background in healthcare and more recently, graphic design.
 The latter actually makes more sense, because my childhood creative endeavors have their roots in the prolific production of paper ponies.
 (Yes, I drew lots of horses.)
 I also developed a love of reading and writing during my formative years.
 My reading influences are far ranging; and my interest in relationships, history, science and space inspires my stories.
 Let’s be honest.
 Regardless of genre labels, stories would not exist without relationships.